 If you would like to share a picture with me on Instagram, don’t forget to tag me so I can see it!
 I love to see what you’ve been baking.

-Plum and Almond Traybake
+Plum and Almond cake

 Ingredients